pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/02_Areablock/02_Bricks.md

 ?>
 ```

-## Actions for Bricks
+## Methods on the brick class

 Sometimes a brick is more than just a view-script and contains some functionality which shouldn't be directly in the view.
-In this case you can use the `action()` method on the brick class.
+In this case you can use the `action()` and `postRenderAction()` method on the brick class which both get the info

-The `action()` method is no real controller action, it is just a little helper to get some logic and code out of the
+object as parameter.
+The `action()` method is no real controller action, it is just a little helper to get some logic
+ and code out of the
 view.
-However, you can use the action method to prepare data for the view.
-The `action()` method is
+However, you can use the action method to prepare data for the view (for example parse request params).

-# TODO update action example
+If you need to influence the HTML open and close tag, you can do so by customizing `getHtmlTagOpen()` and
+`getHtmlTagClose()` (see example below).

 ```php
 <?php